-There has been a lot of attention given to mammography screening in recent years.
+There has been a lot of attention given to mammography screening.
 Some of this information has been confusing to women—at what age should I first have a mammogram, how frequently should I have repeat mammograms, and are mammograms even effective?
 These are questions that women both with and without breast implants have been trying to understand.
 Despite this confusion, the National Cancer Institute recommends that women have mammograms every one to two years once they are age forty and over.1 But, what does this mean for women who have breast implants?
 Are women with breast implants faced with different risks when undergoing a mammogram?
 Will women with implants require special considerations during the procedure?
 The latest study from FDA scientists helps to answer these questions.

 What did the Study Show?

-A new study by FDA scientist Dr. S. Lori Brown and colleagues describes adverse events that were reported to the FDA related to breast implants and mammography screening.2 The authors found 66 adverse events that were reported as either occurring during the mammogram or involving breast implants interfering with the mammogram.
+A study by FDA scientist Dr. S. Lori Brown and colleagues describes adverse events that were reported to the FDA related to breast implants and mammography screening.2 The authors found 66 adverse events that were reported as either occurring during the mammogram or involving breast implants interfering with the mammogram.
 Forty-one reports of either silicone and saline breast implants- – almost two out of three reports– pertained to ruptures that were suspected as happening during mammography.
 The other 25 reports included delayed breast cancer detection, inability to perform the mammogram due to capsular contracture or because of fear that the implant would rupture, and pain/soreness during and after the procedure.

 Description of the Study